 Drawing on discussions with leading progressive voices and changemakers, author Henry A. J. Ramos amplifies the call for bold and substantive reforms to seed equity, justice, and shared prosperity in the U.S.

 Virtual Discussion Series

-As a part of the research for his forthcoming book, Henry A. J. Ramos hosted a series of four live, virtual discussions with leading progressive voices and changemakers.
+As part of the research for this book, during Fall 2018, Henry A. J. Ramos hosted a series of four live, virtual discussions with leading progressive voices and changemakers.

 Too many of us are left out